ingadhoc/project/project_ux/README.rst

 #.
 Incorporates a tab inside the project form view called "Task stages" that allows to select (or create) the task stages that will apply to that project.
 #.
 Incorporates an option inside the tasks stage configurations that allows to automatically set a state to the tasks when they are moved to these stages.
 #.
 Re-incorporate the field is_closed in the tasks, under the label "Folded in kanban"
+#.
+Subtasks are created visible in the project's kanban view by default (display_in_project = True).

 Installation
 ============